Sameer-Vasishat/MovieTicketBooking/README.md

 Requirements

-1.Enable theater partners to onboard their theatres over this platform
+1. Enable theater partners to onboard their theatres over this platform
 2. Enable end customers to search
 3. Enable end customers to book tickets in advance